Operator Spectral Geometric Versus Geometric Mean: On the generalized Kantorovich constant

 \section{On the generalized Kantorovich constant}

 In our discussion of the above inequalities, different constants have shown up.
-In this section, we attempt to give a detailed discussion of these constants.
+This section attempts to give a detailed discussion of these constants.
 This helps better understand the stated results.
 The conclusion of this section is a hidden relation between Corollaries \ref{cor_spec_less_geo} and \ref{cor_geo_less_spec}.

+Due to the technical nature of the proofs of the results in this section, we have added the proofs in the appendix at the end of this paper.
+So, results in Section 3 will be presented without proofs so that the reader can easily follow without distraction.

 In the following proposition, we present a monotonicity behavior of the generalized Kantorovich constant $K(x,t)$. \begin{proposition} The generalized Kantorovich constant $K(x,t)$ satisfies the following monotonicity properties in $x$. \begin{itemize} \item[(i)] If $t<0$ or $t>1$, then $K(x,t)$ is monotone decreasing when $0<x<1$, and monotone increasing when $x>1$. $K(x,t)$ takes the minimum value $1$ when $x=1$. \item[(ii)] If $0<t<1$, then $K(x,t)$ is monotone increasing when $0<x<1$, and monotone decreasing when $x>1$. $K(x,t)$ takes the maximum value $1$ when $x=1$. \end{itemize} \end{proposition}